sergiabadal/sergiabadal.github.io/talks.md

 <!--
 - **Accelerating Computing with Wireless Networks inside Computing Packages** at Qualcomm, Remote, May 2024.
 -->
+- **New Frontiers for Communications and Computing with 2D Materials,** Workshop on 2D Materials for Future Electronics, RWTH Aachen, March 2026.
 - **Colder, Better, Faster, Smaller: Exploring the Limits of Wireless Networks,** University of Aalborg, December 2024.
 - **Accelerating Classical and Quantum Computing with Wireless Networks inside Computing Packages,** University of Antwerp, June 2024.
 - **Accelerating Computing with Wireless Networks inside Computing Packages** at Qualcomm, Virtual Event, May 2024.